telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

       </ul>
     </li>

-The appended HTML follows the normal layout for a Kendo UI Menu drop down panel.
-Inside that panel, we include the other elements we need to hold our displayed data:
+The appended HTML follows the normal layout of a Kendo UI Menu drop down panel.
+Inside that panel, include the other elements you need to hold your displayed data.
 This element will be displayed as the menu item, and will be set to the number of items in the cart.

+###### Example

     <span class='cm-count'></span>

-This list element will become a Kendo UI ListView widget that lists each item in the cart:
+This list element will become a Kendo UI ListView widget that lists each item in the cart.

+###### Example

     <ul></ul>

-The span with class cm-amount will show the total price for the items in the cart.
+The span with the `cm-amount` class will show the total price for the items in the cart.

+###### Example

     <span class='cm-total'>Total: <span class='cm-amount'></span></span>

-This anchor tag is the Checkout button that will proceed to the store's checkout page:
+This anchor tag is the **Checkout** button that will proceed to the **Checkout** page of the store.

+###### Example

     <a href='/ShoppingCart/' class='k-button'>Checkout</a>

-After manipulating the DOM elements we make standard Kendo UI method calls to initialize these elements as Kendo UI widgets:
+After manipulating the DOM elements, make standard Kendo UI method calls to initialize these elements as Kendo UI widgets.

+###### Example

             that._menu.kendoMenu();
             that._listView.kendoListView({